getreu/tp-note/doc/source/index.md

 While upgrading _Tp-Note_, new features may cause a change in _Tp-Notes_'s configuration file structure.
 In order not to loose the changes you made in this file, the installer does not replace it automatically with a new version.
-Instead, _Tp-Note_ renames the erroneous configuration file and prompts:
+Instead, _Tp-Note_ renames the old configuration file and prompts:

     NOTE: configuration file version mismatch:
     ---